Dr. Arthur Zampella

 United States NavyPacific Theater of Operations WWII

-Arthur Zampella deployed during WWll as Medical Officer onboard the USS Samuel Chase which arrived at the 111th, United States Naval Construction Battalion at Calicoan Island, Philippines in 1945.
-He later traveled on as Supervising Medical Officer to United States Naval Base Hollandia at Humboldt Bay in Netherlands, New Guinea.
+Arthur Zampella deployed during World War II as a Medical Officer aboard the USS Samuel Chase, which arrived in 1945 at Calicoan Island in the Philippines with the 111th United States Naval Construction Battalion.
+He later served as Supervising Medical Officer at United States Naval Base Hollandia at Humboldt Bay, Netherlands New Guinea.

 Idylease Nursing Home1954-1972

-In 1954, Dr Arthur DL Zampella moved his practice from his Journal Square office located in Jersey City, NJ to Newfoundland.
-He purchased a historic former resort hotel called Idylease Inn.
-There he diligently owned/operated Idylease Nursing Home for many years while serving as its Staff Medical Director from 1954 to 1972.
+In 1954, Dr. Arthur D. L. Zampella moved his medical practice from Journal Square in Jersey City to Newfoundland, where he purchased Idylease Inn, a former resort hotel in the Highlands region of New Jersey.
+There, he owned and operated Idylease Nursing Home while serving as the Staff Medical Director from 1954 to 1972.

 Awards/Recognition